 student is notified by letter that he or she is accepted into the program.
 A

 copy of this letter will be sent to the Graduate Assistant of the home department,

-who will change the program from the home department to Geophysics (GEOP).
+who will initiate the paperwork necessary to change the student's major code from the home department's to Geophysics (GEOP).
 After

 that point, the course and exam requirements of the